KDE/documentation-docs-labplot-org/source/scripting.rst

 This is particularly useful for batch processing of data sets and for automating complex or repetitive workflows.
 Currently, the only supported scripting language in LabPlot is Python.

 .. note::
-    Although there are similarities and overlaps in the functionality provided by the :ref:`computational_notebooks` and the :ref:`sdk_python`, where Python can be used to combine LabPlot's functionality with the power of Python and other external modules, they are distinct and serve different purposes.
-Computation notebooks are primarily designed for interactive data analysis and visualisation within a REPL interface (read-evaluate-print loop), while the Python SDK enables LabPlot's functionality to be used in external Python applications.
-In contrast, Python scripting within the application focuses on automating tasks and workflows within the running LabPlot application itself.
+    Although there are similarities and overlaps in the functionality provided by the :ref:`computational_notebooks` and the :ref:`sdk_python`, where Python can be used to combine LabPlot's functionality with the power of Python and other external modules, they are distinct and serve different purposes. **Computation Notebooks** are primarily designed for interactive data analysis and visualisation within a REPL interface (read-evaluate-print loop), while the **Python SDK** enables LabPlot's functionality to be used in external Python applications.
+In contrast, **Python Scripting** within the application focuses on automating tasks and workflows within the running LabPlot application itself.

 Getting Started
 ----------------------------------------